 Onondaga Historical Association

-Preserving incredible historical artifacts related to Syracuse history, OHA also highlights the impassioned women from Syracuse through their Women's Suffrage Exhibit Tour "Seen and Heard."
-Visitors can also explore the museum in Downtown Syracuse where fascinating relics cover the museum halls and highlight Central New York women and their prodigious contributions not only within our community but across the country.
+Preserving incredible historical artifacts related to Syracuse history, the OHA highlights the impassioned women from Syracuse through their Women's Suffrage Exhibit Tour "Seen and Heard."
+Visitors can explore the museum in Downtown Syracuse where fascinating relics cover the museum halls and highlight Central New York women and their prodigious contributions not only within our community but across the country.

 Harriet Tubman Home & Harriet Tubman National Historical Park

-Known as the "Moses" of her people, Harriet Tubman fled her life of slavery in Maryland and led approximately 70 enslaved people to freedom via the Underground Railroad.
-Tubman later made her home in nearby Auburn, NY, where visitors can explore her residence and the rich history surrounding her extraordinary life.
 Also in Auburn is the site of the African Methodist Episcopal Zion Church with which Tubman was heavily involved, the Harriet Tubman Home for the Aged, and her burial site at Fort Hill Cemetery.

 William H. Seward House